buchandersenn/android-realm-builders/README.md

 ## Tips and Tricks

 To construct objects with default or computed values, consider adding factory methods to the Realm model classes.
-For example:
+Some examples:

 ```java
 public class Person extends RealmObject {